 Interests – The very first horse I’ve ever owned, Number One, became my riding horse after a fun racing career for me and my husband.
 I enjoy traveling, photography, and am a coffee fanatic.
 I’ve stayed active with the KEMI program, helping to grow the mentorship initiative and alumni association.
 I love any reason to be outdoors, which has contributed to accidentally becoming a part-time cow and sheep farmer.
 My favorite place (other than the barn) is the beach, and I have enjoyed getting out to explore the Bluegrass and taking my dogs hiking.

-Prior to coming on board full time in July 2010, I worked part-time under the late, great Congie DeVito.
-He’s the person who really got my career started and taught […]
+Before coming on board full-time in July 2010, I worked part-time under the late great Congie DeVito.
+He’s the person who really got my career started and taught me the […]

 What I Do at WPT: I am responsible for a variety of the company’s day-to-day functions.
 This includes the administrative and financial tasks.
 My days typically involve; working with vendors, […]